 "(3) Translations.
 Any document containing foreign language submitted to the Service shall be accompanied by a full English language translation which the translator has certified as complete and accurate, and by the translator’s certification that he or she is competent to translate from the foreign language into English."

 We prepare our certification (Certification by Translator) in accordance with these federal regulations.

 Certified translation of your documents for U.S. Immigration offices, passport agencies, and other public and private agencies

 What is certified translation for U.S. Citizenship and Immigration Services - USCIS or BCIS (formerly Immigration and Naturalization Services - INS)?

 Most people get confused with the word "certified."
 Some ask for "certified translator" while many rightly ask for "certified translation."
 As we explain at translation for immigration the translation --not the translator-- needs to be certified.

 Here's what the USCIS website has the following requirement for translation of immigration documents:

 § 1003.33 Translation of documents.

 Any foreign language document offered by a party in a proceeding shall be accompanied by an English language translation and a certification signed by the translator that must be printed legibly or typed.
 Such certification must include a statement that the translator is competent to translate the document, and that the translation is true and accurate to the best of the translator's abilities.

-We certify our translation in a format created by the USCIS as required above.
+We certify our translation in a format as stipulated by the USCIS.
 There is no mention of "certified translator" "notarization" or "notarized translation" in the statement above.
 The translator must certify the translation.
-And. we do certify each translated document, one-by-one.
+And, we do certify each translated documents, one-by-one.